web-developer032/pos/README.md

 ## Database Setup

 This project uses libSQL.
-For local development, it uses a file-based database.
+For local development, the database is stored in the `data/db` folder (default: `data/db/local.db`).
+The directory is created automatically when the application starts.

 For production, configure your `DATABASE_URL` environment variable to point to your libSQL instance.

 ## State Management